noah44846/waskellc/docs/report/main.typ

 // - apply function generation because the type of the function being called indirectly is not known
 // - wasm_encode crate relies on order of functions in the module to be correct and that is a challenge to maintain
 // - merge the wasm-lib
+// - the apply function again but this time more generic (not only integer arguments) / unit type issues in general
+// - The representing of PAPs at the top level for code generation

 = Evaluation